rust-lang/rust/text/1522-conservative-impl-trait.md

 Note that the sections after this one go into more detail on some of the design decisions, and that **it is likely for many of the mentioned limitations to be lifted at some point in the future**.
-For clarity, we'll separately categories the *core semantics* of the feature (aspects that would stay unchanged with future extensions) and the *initial limitations* (which are likely to be lifted later).
+For clarity, we'll separately categorize the *core semantics* of the feature (aspects that would stay unchanged with future extensions) and the *initial limitations* (which are likely to be lifted later).